mega-dean/hallowdale/README.md

 ### Instructions

-- Download the latest Github release, or from https://mega-dean.itch.io/hallowdale
+- Download the archive from the latest Github release, or from https://mega-dean.itch.io/hallowdale
 - Unzip the archive
-- Run the executable in the `dist/` folder
+- Run the executable in the `dist/` folder for your operating system

+### Verification

--- The executable is unsigned, so for Windows and MacOS you will need to allow the program to run
+The executable is unsigned, so for Windows and MacOS you will need to manually allow the program to run.
+A sha256 checksum of the `.tar.gz` file is generated during the build process and included in `./dist/` so you can verify the executable is built from the code in this repo.

 ### Game modes